c-o-pr/ddrescue-helper/README.md

 - COPIES (or SCANs) drive-to-drive, drive-to-file (image), or file-to-file.

+- For macOS HFS+ volumes and Linux ext2/3/4, NTFS, and HFS+ volumes, the helper can REPORT files affected by bad-blocks and slow reads.

+- Bad blocks can be "ZAPPED" to trigger the drive to re-allocate them.
+This can regain access a volume that's inaccessible due to read errors in filesystem metadata.

 > [!NOTE]
-> SCANNING a drive means COPY to /dev/null to create the bad block "MAP" based on read errors and generate a read-rate log for slow areas.
-Scan surveys a source without rescuing any data.
+> SCANNING a drive means COPY `-c` to `/dev/null` to create the bad block "MAP" of read errors and a read-rate log for slow areas.
+Scan surveys a source without rescuing any data for use with REPORT, PLOT, and ZAP
 >
-> In the case of working with specific files, when recovery from a backup isn't possible, a small error region may be tolerable (e.g., a small content loss in a media file) as compared to alternative of losing access to the whole file.
+> When rescuing a file, a small error region may be tolerable as compared to alternative of losing access to the whole file (e.g., a small content loss in a media file which may be repairable.)
 >
 > COPIES and SCANS can be stopped with ^C and resumed by rerunning the same helper command.
 It's also restartable after drive disconnection or system crash.

-- For macOS HFS+ volumes and Linux ext2/3/4, NTFS, and HFS+ volumes, the helper can REPORT files by bad-blocks and slow reads.

-- Bad blocks can be "ZAPPED" to trigger the drive to re-allocate them.
-This can regain access a volume that's inaccessible due to read errors in filesystem metadata.

-- Run FSCK on a partition or all the partitions on a drive.
+>
+> PLOT `-q` can give you a sense of the overall health of a drive.
+If it has large slow regions, that may be a sign of impending head failure.
+>
+> ZAP `-z` can be used on file source as well as a drive, and can have the effect of causing a sector re-allocation.
+>
+> When ZAPPING a 4K Advanced Format drive, use -K to work with 4096 byte blocks to get the drive to re-allocate the sector.

 # WARNINGS

 > [!CAUTION]
-> Working with a drive at the block level implies access to critical format data structures.
+> Working with a /dev implies access to critical format data structures.
 >
+> COPYing a /dev to another /dev wipes the destination.
+Copying /dev to /dev when device sizes don't match is inherently tricky.
+Device format has impoertant implications.
+Thoroughtly consider what you are doing at a systems level.
+>
 >ZAP only operates on blocks marked as unreadable by `ddrescue`, and it read-tests blocks before attempting to overwrite, so it's safe.
-But ZAP can set in motion other failure modes.
+But ZAP of /dev can set in motion other failure modes.
+Be ready to deal with the consequences.
 >
+> ZAP of a file only affects the data for that file, so is safest.
+>
 > This script has been coded with care, but unexpected behaviors are possible.
 Shell scripts are pesky because they rely heavily on text substitution.
 >
 > __USE AT YOUR OWN RISK__
 >
-> THE WISE DATA HOARDER WILL HAVE BACKUPS AND SIMPLY REPLACE A PROBLEM DRIVE.
+> THE WISE HAVE BACKUPS AND SIMPLY REPLACE A PROBLEM DRIVE.
 >
 > The frugal or bereft may want to work with janky devices at hand.
 >